White America Must Stand with Black America for Equal Justice

 But now: That same nonchalance — of the white officer, hand on hip, snuffing out the life of another black man — has jolted another segment of White America — the conscientious segment — up off the sofa, got its full attention, primed it for action.
 For you cannot view this ghastly crime unfolding (video reconstruction here) and, if you have any conscience, fail to hear the call to action — for justice.

 I am, of course, describing the killing of George Floyd by Officer Derek Chauvin of the Minneapolis Police Department on Monday, May 25 — Memorial Day — the images and sounds of which have reverberated around the nation and the world.
-Three other officers at the scene, bravehearts all, did nothing to stop the murder (also here).
+Three other officers at the scene

 Carla Seaquist